-There are 3 stages to gum disease: gingivitis, periodontitis, and advanced periodontitis.
+There are 3 stages of gum disease: gingivitis, periodontitis, and advanced periodontitis.
 Each is more severe than the last.

+Gingivitis is the beginning stage in which with updated oral health and care from your dentist, signs can be reversed.
 When gum disease reaches the periodontitis stage, irreversible damage is being done to the body.
 The tissue that is holding the teeth in place (and the supporting bone structure) is being degraded and weakened.
 Indentations start to form at the bottom of the teeth.
-These indentations are food trap and promote plaque build-up beneath the gum line.
+These indentations are food traps and promote plaque build-up beneath the gum line.
 At this stage, gum disease can only be treated by a dentist.

 If left untreated, the gum disease can progress to advanced periodontitis which starts to create more severe issues.
 The damage that was being done to the tissue and bone is massively increased, and they are both now starting to be irreversibly destroyed.
 Teeth will become very loose, and tooth loss is usually immanent.